munificent/craftinginterpreters/note/answers/chapter16_scanning.md

     So even though it's *technically* usable elsewhere, it's effectively fully reserved.

-That being said, sometimes you have to do them.
+That being said, sometimes you have no other option.
 Once your language is in wide use, reserving a new keyword is a breaking change to any code that was previously using that name.
 If you can only reserve it inside a new context that didn't previously exist (for example, async functions in C#), or in a context where an identifier can't appear, then you can reserve it only in that context